-Transport and infrastructure in PolandOur listing of the primary kinds of transport compares the infrastructure of Poland with the average of all countries in Europe.
+Transport and infrastructure in PolandOur listing of the primary types of transport compares the infrastructure of Poland with the average of all countries in Europe.
 Overall, the main traffic and transport routes are well developed and in comparatively good condition.

 In terms of the length of its rail network, Poland ranks 35th in the world with 0.49 meters per inhabitant.
 In total, the rail network is 18,538 kilometers long.
 Freight traffic on the rails most recently totaled 54.58 billion tons and kilometers traveled.
 Passenger traffic reached 21.04 billion passenger-kilometers in 2018.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 440 km of coastline.
+The number of ports includes those located on the 440 km of coastline.
 In 2020, about 2.90 million freight containers were transported.

 › Airports in Poland